mikesprague/vagrant-lemtl/readme.md

     * Update provider set to Development Releases
 * MySQL 5.5.40
   * lower_case_table_names = 1 (disables case sensitivity)
+  * bind-address set to 0.0.0.0 so MySQL can be accessed from the host machine directly (without an ssh tunnel)

 ---
 ### Installation